bmcmahen/background-zoom/Readme.md

 ## Caveat

-Currently the origin and target point need to have the same width/height ratio, otherwise the origin point is messed up.
+- Currently the origin and target point need to have the same width/height ratio, otherwise the origin point is messed up.
 This will be fixed eventually.
+- Browser support is pretty limited.

 ## License